A bus is a motor vehicle constructed or adapted with 15 or more seats or registered as a school bus or kindergarten bus.

 Step 4.
 Pass pre-trip inspection assessment and on-road assessment

-Once you pass the on-road assessment, you will be issued a Notice of Driver Education Course Completion form.
+- Once you pass both assessments, you will be issued a Notice of Driver Education Course Completion form.

 Bring the Notice of Driver Education Course Completion form to any Alberta registry agent to get the S endorsement added to your driver’s licence.
 A government fee and a service charge will apply.
 Your new driver’s licence will be mailed to your address with the S endorsement indicated next to your licence class.

 There is no renewal requirement for the S endorsement.

 The deadline to apply has now passed and applications for the School Bus Extension are no longer being accepted.